Match

 Fluent API

-function also provides a fluent API.
+The match function also provides a fluent API.
 This can be convenient for non-string-embeddable definitions: